zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 </details>

-### :keyboard: Activity: Use Copilot to describe our work :robot:
+### :keyboard: Activity: Use Copilot to describe our work 💬

 Nice work fixing that bug and expanding the example activities!
 Now let's get our work committed and pushed to GitHub, again with the help of Copilot!